Lemoncode/master-frontend-lemoncode/07-cloud/04-turborepo/04-auto-publish/README.md

 ```

+> ◇ Should the GitHub integration be used for changelogs?
+> No
+> ◇ Should changeset files and version bumps be automatically committed?
+> No
+> ◇ Should packages be published publicly or privately by default?
+> Private
+> ◇ Which base branch should be used?
+> main
+>
 > We can delete the `.changeset/README.md` file.

 The command above will create a `.changeset` folder with a `config.js` file: